nmfretz/tar-list/README.md

 ### Features & Design

 - :dog: Fetches images from FLICKR API based on user search.
+- :brain: In-memory cache to limit API calls
 - :clipboard: List items persist in local storage
 - :icecream: Vanilla CSS (no framework used)
 - Interactive car image in header
-  - :bulb: Turn the headlights on and off!
+  - :bulb: Turn the headlights on and off
-  - :crayon: Change the colour of the headlights!
+  - :crayon: Change the colour of the headlights
-  - :mega: Honk the horn!
+  - :mega: Honk the horn
-- Store your vehicles in the Gallery!
+- Store your vehicles in the Gallery
   - :fire_engine: Choose your vehicle!
   - :bust_in_silhouette: Choose your driver!
   - :1st_place_medal:Change the rankings!